Table of Contents

 - Non-inheritance disease

-2. Iron-chelating therapy is used in treatment of hereditary hemochromatosis if there is…
+2. Iron-chelating therapy is used in the treatment of hereditary hemochromatosis if there is…

 - …severe anemia.